pharo-open-documentation/pharo-wiki/General/MenuBar.md

 In Pharo, to open tools or execute actions a Menubar (At the top of the screen) and a WorldMenu (Appears on a left click in the world) are present.

-This page will document sone aspects of those features.
+This page will document some aspects of those features.

 - [Disable the Menubar/WorldMenu](#disable-the-menubarworldmenu)
 - [Add your own entries](#add-your-own-entries)